 Chinmayanand case: SIT is torturing us, alleges complainant’s mother in letters to Supreme Court, HC

-The investigators allegedly threatened to implicate them in an extortion case in which their daughter is an accused.
+The investigators allegedly threatened to implicate the complainant’s family in an extortion case in which she is an accused.

 The Special Investigation Team investigating cases of sexual harassment and extortion involving Uttar Pradesh Bharatiya Janata Party leader Chinmayanand has been accused of torturing the family of the 23-year-old law student who filed the complaint against the politician, The Indian Express reported on Thursday.
 The complainant is in jail at present along with three others for allegedly trying to blackmail Chinmayanand and attempting to extort Rs 5 crore from him.